Women’s

 There is space here for your full experience: the parts that feel open and the parts that feel uncertain.
 You are welcome to come exactly as you are.

-If this feels aligned, we would love to have you join us.
+If this feels right, we would love to have you join us.

 Space is limited to keep the retreat intimate.